 Did you know that the most common cause of abdominal pain during the pregnancy is urinary stones which are also known as urolithiasis?
-Though stones present during pregnancy are a rare occurrence, proper diagnosis is necessary to ease the pain.
+Though kidney stones during pregnancy are a rare occurrence this condition can be dangerous for the female.
+Kidney stones in pregnancy need a proper diagnosis in order to rule out any further complications and choose a treatment option.
 Most of the stones are small enough to pass via the urinary tract but larger stones will require medical intervention.

-Urinary stones are an aggregation of the chemical substances which are dissolved in urine.
+Urinary stones are an aggregation of the chemical substances dissolved in the urine.
 When the concentration level of these substances reaches a point and form stones.
 Kidney stones can be of small size or bigger in size depending on the complexity.

 Physiological changes which lead to kidney stones in pregnant women

 Given below are physiological changes, a pregnant woman will face.
-These changes usually occur in the second trimester and fall after delivery:
+These changes usually occur in the second trimester and decrease after delivery:

 - Later in pregnancy, the size of the uterus can restrict the flow of urine.
 The ureters get dilated in pregnancy and may not eliminate urine completely which can lead to hydronephrosis.
 The ureters can increase in size due to increased renal vascular during pregnancy.
 The collecting system and ureters also decrease their ability to contract which results in dilation and sometimes pain.

 - During pregnancy, a variety of changes happening with vitamins and minerals can cause the formation of kidney stones.
 During this state, the body tends to handle calcium less effectively, leading to the onset of kidney stones.

 - Urinary tract infection is also seen during pregnancy which can contribute to the formation of kidney stones.
 Also, in some cases, a person with kidney stones becomes more prone to developing catch frequent UTI’s.

 Also Read- How does Pregnancy change the female body

 Clinical presentation of kidney stones